 Other Resources for Local History and Genealogy Research

 Summary of Local Records Locations: Where to look beyond the Library for various records that might be useful in your research.

-Watkins Community Museum of History: The Watkins Community Museum in downtown Lawrence is a treasure trove of resources for researching family and local history.
+Watkins Museum of History: The Watkins Museum of History in downtown Lawrence is a treasure trove of resources for researching family and local history.
 Their holdings include photograph, manuscript, and map collections, family histories, property abstracts, an obituary index, undertaker records, interment records and cemetery censuses, clippings files, and site files for locations throughout Lawrence.

 Spencer Research Library: The Kansas Collection at the Spencer Research Library at the University of Kansas holds a variety of birth, marriage, death, divorce, and adoption, and school records, as well as census records, a selection of published family and local histories, and manuscript, photograph, and map and atlas collections.